ConnorForan/PauseScreenCompletionMarksAPI/README.md

 **This API does *NOT* track achievements!** This is for mods already tracking their own achievements to display them on the pause screen while allowing multiple mods to share that space!

-If you're just looking for completion mark tracking & display for any modded character not using this API, check out [Completion Marks for ALL Modded Characters](https://steamcommunity.com/sharedfiles/filedetails/?id=2503022727) instead.
+If you're just looking for completion mark tracking & display for any modded character not using this API, check out ["Completion Marks for ALL Modded Characters"](https://steamcommunity.com/sharedfiles/filedetails/?id=2503022727) instead.

 If you're a modder trying to figure out how to handle unlocks and save data, you'll have to look elsewhere, sorry.
 Try taking a look at some popular character mods that feature unlocks.